zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

     <!-- Filename: /module/Album/view/album/list/index.phtml -->
     <h1>Album\ListController::indexAction()</h1>

 Before we continue let us quickly take a look at where we placed this file.
-First off, view files are not to be found under the ``/src`` directory because they are not source files.
-They are views so ``/view`` is much more logical.
-The succeeding path however deserves some explanation but it's very simple.
+Note that view files are found within the ``/view`` subdirectory, not ``/src`` as they are no PHP class files, but template files for rendering HMTL.
+The following path however deserves some explanation but it's very simple.
 First we have the lowercased namespace.
-Following by the lowercased controller name without the appendix 'controller' and lastly comes the name of the action that we are accessing, again without the appendix 'action'.
+Followed by the lowercased controller name without the appendix 'controller' and lastly comes the name of the action that we are accessing, again without the appendix 'action'.
 All in all it looks like this: ``/view/{namespace}/{controller}/{action}.phtml``.
 This has become a community standard but can potentionally be changed by you at any time.